Qing invasion of Joseon

-The Qing invasion of Joseon occurred in the winter of 1636 when the newly established Qing dynasty invaded the Joseon dynasty, establishing the former's status as the hegemon in the Imperial Chinese Tributary System and formally severing Joseon's relationship with the Ming dynasty.
+The Qing invasion of Joseon occurred in the winter of 1636 when the newly established Manchu-led Qing Empire invaded the Joseon Kingdom of what is now Korea, establishing the former's status as the hegemon in the Imperial Chinese tributary system and formally severing Joseon's relationship with the Han-led Ming dynasty.
 The invasion was preceded by the Later Jin invasion of Joseon in 1627.

 The invasion resulted in a Qing victory.
-Joseon was forced to establish a tributary relationship with the Qing Empire, as well as cut ties with the declining Ming.
-The crown prince of Joseon along with his younger brother were taken as hostages, but they came back to Joseon after a few years.
-One of the two later became the King Hyojong.
-He is best known for his plan for an expedition to the Qing Empire.
+Joseon was forced to establish a tributary relationship with the Qing, as well as to cut ties with the declining Ming.
+The crown prince of Joseon and his younger brother were taken as hostages, but they came back to Joseon after a few years.
+One of the two later became King Hyojong of Joseon.
+He is best known for his plan for an expedition to the Qing.

 Names

 In Korean, the Qing invasion (1636–1637) is called 'Byeongja Horan', where 1636 is a 'Byeongja' year in the sexagenary cycle and Horan' means a disturbance caused by northern or western foreigners, from 胡 (ho; northern or western, often nomadic barbarians) + 亂 (ran; chaos, disorder, disturbance, turmoil, unrest, uprising, revolt, rebellion).